 A protective mechanism (such as transmitting an HCCA CAP, MCCA, RTS/CTS, setting the Duration field in the first frame and response frames to update the NAVs of STAs in the BSS and OBSS(s) or another mechanism described in 9.13 and 9.3.2.5) should be used to reduce the probability of other STAs transmitting during the GCR TXOP.

 An originator may transmit no more than GCR Buffer Size A-MSDUs with RA set to the GCR concealment address and the DA field of the A-MSDU subframe set to the GCR group address when the retransmission policy for that group address is GCR Block Ack(#2297) before sending a BlockAckReq to one of the STAs that has a GCR Block Ack(#2297) agreement for this group address.
-Upon reception of the BlockAck, an AP may send a BlockAckRequest to another STA that has a Block-Ack agreement for this group address, and this process may be repeated multiple times.
-The originator should not send a BlockAckReq to a STA with a MAC address that matches the SA in any of the MSDUs or A-MSDUs transmitted during the GCR TXOP, as this STA will have discarded all group addressed MPDUs transmitted by the AP that have the source address equal to their MAC address (see 9.3.6).
+The RA field of the BlockAckReq frame shall be set to the MAC address of the destination STA.(#2394) Upon reception of the BlockAck, an AP may send a BlockAckRequest to another STA that has a Block-Ack agreement for this group address, and this process may be repeated multiple times.

+NOTEIf the originator sends a BlockAckReq to a STA with a MAC address that matches the SA in any of the A-MSDUs transmitted during the GCR TXOP, the Block Ack Bitmap will not acknowledge the MSDUs sourced from this STA.
+This is because the STA will have discarded all group addressed MPDUs transmitted by the AP that have the source address equal to their MAC address (see 9.3.6). (#2117)

 When a recipient receives a BlockAckReq with the GCR Group Address subfield equal to a GCR group address, the recipient shall transmit a BlockAck frame at a delay of SIFS after the BlockAckReq.
 The BlockAck acknowledges the STA’s reception status of the block of group addressed frames requested by the BlockAckReq frame.